 Asbestos is a group of six naturally occurring minerals.
 While asbestos has been used in a number of residential and commercial products because of its durability and fire-resistant properties, it is also a proven human carcinogen.
-When inhaled or ingested, tiny airborne asbestos fibers can become lodged in the chest and abdominal cavities, causing scarring and permanent damage.
-Over time, this scarring can manifest into conditions like asbestosis or the rare cancer mesothelioma.
-Unfortunately, 15,000 Americans die every year from asbestos-related diseases, including asbestosis and mesothelioma.
+Unfortunately, 15,000 Americans die every year from asbestos-related diseases, including asbestosis and the rare cancer mesothelioma.

 What Causes Asbestosis?